-Research
+Current Research

-Digital Public Infrastructure and Social Assistance
+Digital Public Infrastructure and Social Protection

 Automated systems, biometrics, digital data, predictive analytics, and risk assessment models are increasingly used in accessing social assistance, often in the name of cost savings and fraud prevention.
 They are also tools being institutionalized through digital public infrastructure (DPI).
 We ask: how is DPI shaping experiences on the ground, and what are the implications for governance?
 Jenna Imad Harb and I have studied humanitarian aid and social welfare practices in Australia, India, and Lebanon and are editing a book on the rise of digital welfare states, which is forthcoming with Oxford University Press.